 The training materials include:

-- An introduction to the basic concepts of water footprint, designed to be accessible for a non-expert public.
-In the perspective of raising awareness in the issue, the module presents different types of water footprint metrics and the pros & cons (TBC) of theses metrics.
+- An introduction to the basic concepts of water footprint, designed for a non-expert public.
+The module presents different types of water footprint metrics and the pros & cons (TBC) of theses metrics.

-- An advanced training material for more advanced LCA practitioners, describing past and current methods and focuses on a life cycle based approach.
-This module provides the basis to understand all the relevant aspects of water footprint to perform or critically review water footprint assessment.
+- Advanced training material for LCA practitioners, describing past and current methods and focuses on a life cycle based approach.

-- Extensive descriptions of calculation methods of the impacts of water use and water consumption are provided.
-Both midpoint impacts and damages (endpoints) on the environment are explained and illustrated.
+- Extensive descriptions of calculation methods of the impacts of water use and water consumption.

 Life Cycle Management — Capability Maturity Model Training Material